-Sustainable aviation fuel plant to start production in 2024 in Aalborg, Denmark
+Production of sustainable aviation fuel plant to commence in Aalborg, Denmark by 2024

 The plans to commence production of sustainable aviation fuel (SAF) is well underway in Denmark.
 Aalborg Airport, Kosan Gas (UGI) and European Energy are working together to establish a pilot plant that will start producing SAF from 2024.